starlinglab/authenticated-attributes/docs/vc.md

 # Verifiable Credentials

-It is possible to export attestations as [Verifiable Credentials](https://en.wikipedia.org/wiki/Verifiable_credentials) as defined by the W3C.
-Currently this code is frontend-only in [vc.js](../uwazi/entity-page/src/lib/vc.js), but it could be moved to the backend when needed.
+It is possible to export attestations as [Verifiable Credentials](https://en.wikipedia.org/wiki/Verifiable_credentials) as defined by the W3C, through the [HTTP API](./http.md).

 ## Example VC